 Kids are always learning through play, especially open-ended play.
-Jaime Herndon shares how she created her own customized summer camp with creative learning activities for her preschooler.
+Jaime Herndon shares how she created her own customized summer camp with creative preschool activities for learning at home.

 Life at home looks different for many families right now.
 Kids might be home right now who would normally be in preschool.
 Parents are finding new, creative solutions to balance work and family life, along with creative learning activities for kids.

 Today you’ll hear from Jaime, mom and freelance medical writer, who ditched Zoom instruction for her 4 year old son.
 She replaced it with open-ended play, creative learning activities and simple projects.